top of page

 Seems simple right?

-Well there are actually many different kind of tempo sessions.
+Well, there are many different kinds of tempo sessions.
 You have continuous tempo sessions which can last 20 minutes to over an hour.
 You can have broken tempo runs where you just break the total distance down into big chunks, 3x 15 minutes for example.
 Or you can have tempo intervals, such as 10x 3 minutes.
-All of these have the different ideal paces for you to run at.
+All of these have different ideal paces for you to run at.

 Benefits of tempo runs

-You ask most runners what tempo runs do and they will say that by hovering around your lactate threshold, you improve your bodies ability to get rid of lactate acid.
-Although this is not technically wrong, it is the way of looking at it.
+You ask most runners what tempo runs do and they will say that by hovering around your lactate threshold, you improve your body's ability to get rid of lactate acid.
+Although this is not technically wrong, it is not the right way of looking at it.

-Lactate threshold is the point max point where the body has jut enough oxygen to clear out the lactic acid building up.
+Lactate threshold training is where we train at the is the maximum point where the body has just enough oxygen to clear out the lactic acid building up.
 What people ignore is that lactate acid is always being produced but we are just clearing it all the time, by training below our lactate threshold we are still teaching our bodies to get rid of lactate acid!

 How do I know what pace to run?